floundernews/floundernews.github.io/_articles/2021/12/2021-12-15-disappointing-midterm-marks.md

 North York, ON - Students of William Lyon Mackenzie held their faces in their hands as they cried while reluctantly showing their parents their midterm report.
 Unfortunately, these students did not take precautions against the deadly coronavirus pandemic seriously.

-The Toronto Publik Helth advised students to support their pitiful faces with their elbows as to avoid direct contact between their hands and face.
+Toronto Publik Helth had advised students to support their sad faces with their elbows as to avoid direct contact between their hands and face.

 “I have a 102 in math,” cried a student touching their face with both hands, “my parents are going to pull out the slipper.”